-The Brookings study combined two methods, field research and a complementary statistical analysis.\ Although the focus was on institutions (recipient state and local governments) as opposed to the effects of shared revenue on individual citizens, the research challenge was the same.
+The Brookings study combined two methods, field research and a complementary statistical analysis.^{} Although the focus was on institutions (recipient state and local governments) as opposed to the effects of shared revenue on individual citizens, the research challenge was the same.
 We needed to model the counterfactual in order to determine what would have happened in the absence of revenue sharing so that we could draw conclusions about the effects of this new form of federal aid.
 This analysis, as noted, was done by the field researchers; the evaluation, like the program itself, was decentralized.
 In essence, field researchers modeled the counterfactual in that most powerful of all computers, the human brain.
 This modeling process used many variables in elaborate ways.
 These were in effect similarly structured case studies integrated by the central staff into a combined analysis.
 This was not a new methodology for program evaluation research, but its extensive use in this and later studies did constitute a departure for evaluation research on the effects of U.S. domestic programs.

-\ This complementary field and statistical approach was also used in field evaluation of the public service employment program described in the previous chapter.
+^{} This complementary field and statistical approach was also used in field evaluation of the public service employment program described in the previous chapter.

 The central staff reviewed each field report.
 We did not change the assessments made by the field researchers without consulting them about the possible reasons for modifying their findings.
 In most cases, collegial relationships obtained.
 The role of the central staff was to elicit the reasoning behind the analytical findings made by the field researchers in order to make certain, to the best of our ability, that the group as a whole (all of the field researchers and the central staff) were using a similar analytical framework and approach across the sample.
-Other methods were used for checking the field analyses.
-One check involved changes in the assignments of the field researchers.
+Other methods were used for checking the field researchers.
 In some instances, field researchers moved or were unable to continue to work on this study.
-Two field researchers died during the first round of this study.\
+Two field researchers died during the first round of this study.

 Our use of the field network evaluation approach was based on what I believe is the most sensible way to take into account the basic federalism terrain.
 One cannot unravel state and local decision making processes about the use of a fiscal subvention without collecting observations from the field.
 Field reports prepared in this way are much more detailed than the statistics that are available on state and local finances.
 The U.S. Census Bureau collects state and local financial, program, and employment data; however, they are not sufficiently detailed and comparable with respect to the way grant-in-aid funds are treated or with respect to the techniques and time periods used for accounting for them by different state and local jurisdictions.
-To study the effects at the margin of a program like revenue sharing, we needed a more sensitive data-collection methodology that permitted researchers to probe about fiscal and program effects of this new subvention.
+To study the effects at the margin of a program like revenue sharing, we needed a more sensitive

-\ Fortunately, this did not happen in any of the other field network evaluations.
-Transfers of responsibility for the state and local field research for other reasons (e.g., people moving or on sabbatical) did provide a check on the findings and the consistency of the application of the research methodology for some jurisdictions.
+Fortunately, this did not happen in any of the other field network evaluations.
+Transfers of responsibility for the state and local field research for other reasons (e.g., people moving or on sabbatical) did provide a check on the findings and the consistency of the application of the research methodology for some jurisdictions. data-collection methodology that permitted researchers to probe about fiscal and program effects of this new subvention.